BackupTheBerlios/avidemux-svn/branches/avidemux_2.4_branch/platforms/mac/External_libs/readme.txt

 link (recommended) to the scripts directory in your avidemux tree, thereby automatically synchronizing scripts in that tree via SVN.
 I create a symbolic link.
 $ ln -s /Users/<username>/development/avidemux_2.4_branch/platforms/mac/External_libs/scripts /Users/<username>/development/External_libs/scripts

+WARNING
+The configure scripts of the libraries you want to compile, also check for libraries and headers inside /usr/local, /opt/local (Maccports) and /sw (Fink).
+This means that we need to get them "out of the way" as we do not want the libraries to link to these headers and libraries, but only to the headers and libraries inside out External_libs build tree.
+So, before starting to build, you need to disable them by renaming them (not entirely without risk).
+$ sudo mv /usr/local /usr/local.org   (Linux way of building)
+$ sudo mv /opt/local /opt/local.org   (MacPorts)
+$ sudo mc /sw /sw.org                 (Fink)

+Note: You can off course give them any name you like.
+Note 2: Do not a "sudo mv /usr /usr.org" as your system won't function anymore

 HOWTO: